We are open as usual and look forward to helping you!

 Hallmarked In 1850

-Hallmarked in London in 1850 by Savoury Brothers, this very attractive, Victorian, Antique Sterling Silver Centrepiece, stands on a triangular base, and features acanthus decoration throughout, a central cut glass bowl, an engraved coat of arms and space for three candles.
+Hallmarked in London in 1850 by Joseph & Albert Savory, this very attractive, Victorian, Antique Sterling Silver Centrepiece, stands on a triangular base, and features acanthus decoration throughout, a central cut glass bowl, an engraved coat of arms and space for three candles.
 The centrepiece measures 15"(38.5cm) tall, by 15"(38.5cm) wide and deep and weighs 60.46 troy ounces without the glass.

 £8,750ADD TO BASKET MORE PHOTOS